Best Wear OS watch 2025

 Reasons to avoid

-Google followed up its first two smartwatches with a sequel in the form of the Pixel Watch 3, which looks like a clone yet again.
-Google choose not to tinker much with the overall design, so the focus lies on the functionality.
+Google followed up its first two smartwatches with a sequel, the Pixel Watch 3.
+Yet again, the design is not much different.
+Google prefers not to tinker much with the overall layout.
+So, it all comes down to the functionality.
 You can enjoy everything Wear OS 5 offers, making the Pixel Watch 3 more interconnected with Google Pixel tech.

-Our Pixel Watch 3 initial review outlines how it improved over its predecessor, keeping the parts that worked and adding or improving on those that didn't.
-It's very comfortable to wear and you can now choose from two different sizes — something users had been begging for since the original Pixel Watch.
-This iteration maintains a rounded display which gives it a sleek look we appreciate.
+Our Pixel Watch 3 initial review outlines the upgrades it received over its predecessor, keeping the parts that worked and adding or improving those that didn't.
+It's very comfy to wear, and you can now choose from two sizes—something users have been imploring for since the original Pixel Watch.
+This model has a sleek look accompanied by a rounded display.
 Plus, the haptics for notifications are as sublime as ever.

-The Google Pixel Watch 3 is an excellent choice if you're an athlete excited by the possibility of combining workout building, health tracking, and cardio load.
+The Google Pixel Watch 3 is an excellent choice if you're an athlete excited by combining workout building, health tracking, and cardio load.
 It is also a good choice if you care more about style than durability.

 Attribute | Quick look | Score |